 Nashville has many clinicians who practice person or client-centered individual therapy in-person and through online sessions to assist clients in their healing journey.
-If you opt into trying ti online, you might also be able to meet with providers all over the United States and change easily at any time.
+If you opt into trying it online, you might also be able to meet with providers all over the United States and change easily at any time.
 Many people struggling with anxiety and depression, substance abuse, body image issues, and more find therapists that are a good fit for them, feel supported, and gain further insight into their lives through internet-based treatment.

 Finding counseling services that fit your schedule can be challenging, which is where a platform like BetterHelp comes in.
 With an online therapy platform, you can go through the therapeutic process with a trained, vetted, licensed mental health professional.
 Whether you need support with spiritual health, women's issues, or career counseling or want to work with someone who can help treat depression, eating disorders, or complex conditions like obsessive compulsive disorder or alcohol misuse, a BetterHelp therapist can help you online from the comfort of home.
 If you’re feeling stuck in negative behaviors and want to discover joy in your life again, connect with one of the Nashville, TN-based therapists below.

-I am licensed in Tennessee with 22 years of professional work experience.
-I have experience in helping clients with relationship issues, family conflicts, & coping with grief and loss.
-I also have experience working with parenting issues.
+I am licensed in Tennessee with 4 years of professional work experience.
 I believe in treating everyone with respect, sensitivity, and compassion.
 I will tailor our dialog and treatment plan to meet your unique and specific needs.
-It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & empower you in that journey.
+Taking the first step to seeking a more fulfilling and happier life takes courage.
+I am here to support you in that process.

 John Trainer

-I am licensed in Tennessee with 38 years of professional work experience.
+I am licensed in Tennessee with 14 years of professional work experience.
+I have experience in helping clients with stress and anxiety, coping with addictions, coping with grief and loss, & anger management.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
-Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!
+Taking the first step to seeking a more fulfilling and happier life takes courage.
+I am here to support you in that process.

-How to find a therapist in Nashville
+How to find a licensed therapist serving clients in Nashville, Tennessee

 Finding the best therapist close by in Nashville can feel challenging, but know that once you narrow your search for a counselor serving your area.
 You can get connected with a clinician in your city that is accepting new clients and fits your goals.
-Whether you're struggling with depression, anxiety, marriage, family issues, or other emotional challenges, feel proud that you have begun your search to find the mental health care services with therapists in Nashville that work best for you in order to begin your personal journey towards emotional healing.
+Whether you're struggling with depression, anxiety, marriage, family issues, or other emotional challenges, feel proud that you have begun your search to find the mental health care services with therapists that work best for you in order to begin your personal journey towards emotional healing.

-Understanding the type of therapy you'd like to search for is crucial before finding a psychologist.
+Understanding the type of therapy you'd like to search for is crucial before finding a therapist or psychologist.
 Perhaps you're interested in narrowing your search for a psychotherapist that can offer psychodynamic, cognitive-behavioral (CBT), talk therapy, provide group therapy, marriage and family therapy for individuals or couples, or couples therapy.
 Each type of support of this kind with BetterHelp therapists can offer various benefits and address or treat different disorders.
 If you're still unsure, feel free to contact the provider via email to find out which methods they practice.

 It is also important to understand that mental health professionals in the United States are accredited to provide care, helping individuals and couples, with a variety of licenses for therapists.
 These include licensed marriage and family therapist (LMFT), licensed clinical social worker (LCSW), and clinician or doctor of psychology (PsyD).
 Regardless of their licensure, they are trained able to treat individuals and couples, and sometimes children, in any type of therapy in the Nashville region and in the state of Tennessee.
 Find a therapist under any of these distinctions and know that the sessions they offer can provide a safe place to heal.